-No remedy conferred upon or reserved to the Trustee or to the Owners by the Series 2017 Indenture is intended to be exclusive of any other remedy.
+No remedy conferred upon or reserved to the Trustee or to the Owners by the Series 2018 Indenture is intended to be exclusive of any other remedy.
 Each and every such remedy shall be cumulative and shall be in addition to any other remedy given to the Trustee or to the Owners under the Indenture or now or hereafter existing at law or in equity or by statute.
+(Section 8.07)

-SUMMARY OF CERTAIN PROVISIONS OF THE LOAN AGREEMENT
+SUMMARY OF CERTAIN PROVISIONS OF THE SERIES 2018 LOAN AGREEMENT

-The obligations of the School to make payments under the Loan Agreement are evidenced by a promissory note for the Series 2013A (tax-exempt) and Series 2013B (taxable) from the School to the Issuer and assigned by the Issuer to the Trustee.
-The payments by the School under the Loan Agreement and the Promissory Notes are intended as security for the Series 2013 Bonds.
+The obligations of the School to make payments under the Series 2018 Loan Agreement are evidenced by a promissory note for the Series 2018A (tax-exempt) and Series 2018B (taxable) from the School to the Issuer and assigned by the Issuer to the Trustee.
+The payments by the School under the Series 2018 Loan Agreement and the Promissory Notes are intended as security for the Series 2018 Bonds.

-The following is a brief summary of certain provisions of the Loan Agreement and should not be considered a full statement thereof.
-Reference is made to the Loan Agreement for complete details of the terms thereof.
+The following is a brief summary of certain provisions of the Series 2018 Loan Agreement and should not be considered a full statement thereof.
+Reference is made to the Series 2018 Loan Agreement for complete details of the terms thereof.

-Loan of Series 2013 Bond Proceeds
+Loan of Series 2018 Bond Proceeds

-The Issuer agreed to loan the Series 2017 Bond Proceeds to the School in accordance with the provisions of the Loan Agreement.
-Such Series 2017 Bond Proceeds shall be disbursed to the School in accordance with the provisions of the Loan Agreement and the Indenture.
+The Issuer agreed to loan the Series 2018 Bond Proceeds to the School in accordance with the provisions of the Series 2018 Loan Agreement.
+Such Series 2018 Bond Proceeds shall be disbursed to the School in accordance with the provisions of the Series 2018 Loan Agreement and the Series 2018 Indenture.

-Renovation, Construction, Equipping and Furnishing of Project
+Acquisition, Renovation, Construction, Equipping and Furnishing of Facility

-(a) The School agrees, and covenants and warrants to the Issuer, it has or will renovate, construct, equip and furnish the Facility in accordance with the Plans and Specifications.

-(b) The School may revise the Plans and Specifications from time to time, provided, however, if such revision shall include a material change to the Facility, the School shall first obtain the written approval of the Issuer, which approval shall not be unreasonably withheld, denied, conditioned, or delayed but may be subject to such conditions as the Issuer may deem appropriate.

-(c) Reserved.

-(d) The School shall pay all fees, costs and expenses incurred in the construction and renovation of the Improvements and the acquisition and installation of the Equipment from funds made available therefor in accordance with the Loan Agreement, and shall ask, demand, sue for, levy, recover and receive all such sums or money, debts, dues and other demands whatsoever that may be due, owing and payable to the School under the terms of any contract, order, receipt, or writing in connection with the construction, renovation and completion of the Improvements and the acquisition and installation of the Equipment, and to enforce the provisions of any contract, agreement, obligation, bond or other performance security.
+- (a) The School agrees, and covenants and warrants to the Issuer, it has or will acquire, renovate, construct, equip and furnish the Facility in accordance with the Plans and Specifications. - (b) The School may revise the Plans and Specifications from time to time, provided, however, if such revision shall include a material change to the Facility, the School shall first obtain the written approval of the Issuer, which approval shall not be unreasonably withheld, denied, conditioned, or delayed but may be subject to such conditions as the Issuer may deem appropriate. - (c) Reserved. - (d) The School shall pay all fees, costs and expenses incurred in the construction and renovation of the Improvements and the acquisition and installation of the Equipment from funds made available therefor in accordance with the Series 2018 Loan Agreement, and shall ask, demand, sue for, levy, recover and receive all such sums or money, debts, dues and other demands whatsoever that may be due, owing and payable to the School under the terms of any contract, order, receipt, or writing in connection with the construction, renovation and completion of the Improvements and the acquisition and installation of the Equipment, and to enforce the provisions of any contract, agreement, obligation, bond or other performance security. - (e) Reserved.

-(e) Reserved.

 (f) The School shall comply with all provisions of the Labor Law, the Executive Law and the Civil Rights Law of the State applicable to the construction, renovation, equipping and furnishing of the Facility and shall include in all construction contracts all provisions required to be inserted therein by such provisions.
-The School shall comply with the relevant policies of the Issuer with respect to such laws, which are set forth as Exhibit B attached to the Loan Agreement.
-Except as provided in the preceding two sentences, the provisions under this heading do not create any obligations or duties not created by applicable law outside of the terms of the Loan Agreement.
+The School shall comply with the relevant policies of the Issuer with respect to such laws, which are set forth in exhibits attached to the Series 2018 Loan Agreement.
+Except as provided in the preceding two sentences, the provisions under this heading do not create any obligations or duties not created by applicable law outside of the terms of the Series 2018 Loan Agreement.
+(Section 4.1)

-Issuance of the Series 2017 Bonds; Disbursement of Series 2017 Bond Proceeds
+Issuance of the Series 2018 Bonds; Disbursement of Series 2018 Bond Proceeds